Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 The output should be a png image that shows how the radius of gyration changes over time:

 <img align="center" width="1000" src="./figures/6.
 Visualization and analysis with VMD/rgyr_example.png">

-(Sorry, Windows users, you will need to make sure your environmental variables for LAMMPS are set correctly by setting them via command line outside of VMD, and if you are using VMD 1.9.3 don't use the viridis colorscale or the lmap command.
-Apparently they are working on fixing the LAMMPS variable bug in the next version of VMD.)

 ## 7. Movie-making with VMD and FFmpeg (_Added 8/7_)